libapps/libapps-mirror/nassh/doc/relay-protocol.md

 this XHR request will fail with a CORS error when the cookie server does a 302 redirect to a login server.
-The client must detect this condition and then issue a non-cors request which will allow redirects where the SSO ticket can be refreshed if the client has a valid master cookie, and then reattempt the original `direct` request.
-This will fail again if the client did not have a valid master cookie.
+The client must detect this condition and then issue a non-cors request which will allow redirects where the SSO ticket can be refreshed if the client has a valid cookie, and then reattempt the original `direct` request.
+This will fail again if the client did not have a valid cookie.
 The client must detect this condition and then open a popup window and use method `close`.
 The popup will be redirected to the login page and then automatically close when it is finished.
 When the client detects that the popup page is closed, it can reattempt the `direct` method.

 The `js-redirect` method will generate a HTML document with a `<script>` tag to redirect to the `chrome://EXT_ID/PATH` path.
-It performs page redirects to the login server as necessary to refresh the ticket from the master cookie, or display the login page to users.
+It performs page redirects to the login server as necessary to refresh the ticket from the cookie, or display the login page to users.
 The JSON response is [base64url] encoded in the [URI fragment].